apache/druid/docs/querying/lookups.md

 - Globally cached lookups from a Kafka topic through [kafka-extraction-namespace](./kafka-extraction-namespace.md).

 :::info
-[Multi-value dimensions](multi-value-dimensions.md) are not supported as keys in lookups.
+[Multi-value dimensions](multi-value-dimensions.md), MVDs, are not supported as keys in lookups.
+If you want to map the MVD `["A", "B", "C"]` to the value `x` in your lookup, flatten the MVD before using it as a lookup.
+Your lookup will have separate key-value pairs for each element of the MVD: `"A": "x"`, `"B": "x"`, and `"C": "x"`.
 :::

 Query Syntax